ntnhut/LeetSolve/docs/source/Sorting/04_SORT_729_My_Calendar_I_int.md

 ### Code explanation

-1. The `Event` type is defined as a pair of integers representing the start and end times of an event.
+1. The `Event` type is defined as a pair of integers representing an event's start and end times.

 2. The `EventCmp` struct defines a custom comparison function for events.
 It compares events based on their end times.
 If the end time of one event is less than or equal to the start time of another event, they are considered non-overlapping.